chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/boycott-effect/boycott-effect.rst

 CFD-DEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We also enable grad-div stabilization in order to improve local mass conservation.
-The void fraction time derivative is disabled as the two phases have close densities and as such the time variation of the void fraction may lead to unstable simulations.
+If we were using PCM and SPM void fraction schemes, the void fraction time derivative should be disabled as the time variation of the void fraction will lead to unstable simulations.
+The source of such instability is the first term of the continuity equation :math:`\rho_f \frac{\partial \varepsilon_f}{\partial t}`, which is stiff and unstable for the slightest temporal discontinuity of the void fraction and as :math:`\Delta t \to 0`.
+However, as we are using the QCM void fraction scheme, this term can be enabled.
+Usually, this term is neglected, however; disabling this term affects the results as we are no longer solving for the actual `Volume Averaged Navier-Stokes equations <../../../theory/unresolved_cfd-dem/unresolved_cfd-dem.html>`_.
+Therefore, we should not neglect this term based on numerical reasoning without any physical explanation.

 .. code-block:: text

     subsection cfd-dem
       set grad div                      = true
-      set void fraction time derivative = false
+      set void fraction time derivative = true
       set drag force                    = true
       set buoyancy force                = true
       set shear force                   = true